-As your constituent, I urge you to co-sponsor and support two bills: the Protect US Citizens and Residents from Unlawful Detention Act introduced by Senators Robert Menendez (D-NJ), Edward Kennedy (D-MA) and Kirsten Gillibrand (D-NY) and the Strong STANDARDS Act (Safe Treatment, Avoiding Needless Deaths, and Abuse Reduction in the Detention System), introduced by Senators Robert Menendez (D-NJ), and Kirsten Gillibrand (D-NY).
+Urge your Senators to cosponsor the Protect US Citizens and Residents from Unlawful Detention Act and the Strong STANDARDS Act (Safe Treatment, Avoiding Needless Deaths, and Abuse Reduction in the Detention System), introduced by Senators Robert Menendez (D-NJ) and Kirsten Gillibrand (D-NY).

 Each day in the United States, more than 30,000 people are held in detention facilities across the country.
 It troubles me that among them are U.S. citizens, lawful permanent residents, asylum seekers and survivors of torture and human trafficking, many of whom pose neither a flight risk nor a danger to public safety, but are locked up without the right to a hearing to determine whether their detention is even warranted.
 From jail, they are forced to fight for legal recognition to live in the U.S., a process that can take months or even years.
 I am further distressed that detention is used as the go-to enforcement mechanism despite the fact that alternatives to detention programs have been shown to be effective and significantly less expensive than holding people in detention.
 While the average cost of detaining an immigrant is $95 per person/per day, alternatives to detention cost as little as $12 per person per day.